yiranran/APDrawingGAN/readme.md

 ## [Training/Test Tips](docs/tips.md)
 Best practice for training and testing your models.

-You can contact email yr16@mails.tsinghua.edu.cn for any questions.
+You can contact email ranyi@sjtu.edu.cn for any questions.

 ## Acknowledgments
 Our code is inspired by [pytorch-CycleGAN-and-pix2pix](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix).